(kas poe FUN jin)

 Aspergillosis, invasive: Treatment of invasive aspergillosis in patients 3 months and older who are refractory to or intolerant of other therapies (eg, amphotericin B, lipid formulations of amphotericin B, itraconazole).

-Fungal infections, empiric therapy: Empiric therapy for presumed fungal infections in febrile, neutropenic patients 3 months and older.
+Fungal infections, empiric therapy (neutropenic patients): Empiric therapy for presumed fungal infections in febrile, neutropenic patients 3 months and older.

 Alternate agent in the prophylaxis against Candida infection in neutropenic cancer patients with substantial risk (eg, allogeneic transplant or undergoing induction therapy for acute leukemia)